 Tender Perennial Salvia

-Garden salvias are all known as sages.
+Perennial salvias are commonly known as sages.
 However, the opposite is not true.
-For example the pretty purple blooming plant above is called Russian Sage, but it's not a salvia at all.
-It’s scientific name is Perovskia atriplicifolia.
+For example, the pretty purple blooming plant above is called Russian Sage, but it's not a salvia at all.
+Its scientific name is Perovskia atriplicifolia.
 They are both members of the Lamiaceae, or mint family, so they are more like cousins.
-Russian sage is a long blooming perennial, that is also drought tolerant and deer resistant.
+However, Russian sage is a long blooming perennial, that is also drought tolerant and deer resistant.
 Another good choice for the garden.